Canines and the Coronavirus

 Since we don’t know everything about how the virus spreads, the CDC and World Organization for Animal Health urges people to keep distance from pets and animals if experiencing symptoms, or the virus itself.
 If you and your family are thankfully healthy, contact with only your own pet is advised.

-Hopefully as the summer approaches and we start to get back to normal, the numbers can keep decreasing as we take all the recommended precautions in public.
+Hopefully as the year progresses and we start to get back to normal, the numbers can keep decreasing as we take all the recommended precautions in public.

 Take care and stay safe!